apache/nuttx/configs/max32660-evsys/README.txt

     with 1 byte in the Tx FIFO and nothing in the Rx FIFO.
 Data is not moving.

+  I need to stop and work on some other things for a while.
+Here are the things remaining to be done:

+  - Test the DMA, WDT and RTC drivers.
+These drivers are complete but untested.
+  - Finish verification of the SPI0 master driver.
+It currently hangs as described above.
+  - Add support for missing drivers.

+  Missing drivers include:

+  - SPI17Y:  SPI0 master DMA support, SPI0 Slave
+  - SPIMSS: SPI1 master/slave, I2C
+  - I2C0/1 master/slave
+  - Timer/PWM

 Serial Console
 ==============